 If you’ve exhausted all your other options, it is better to pay your utility bills with your credit card than to have your services turned off.

-The primary problem with using your credit card to pay these bills is that you will be charged interest on those payments.
-And, if you miss a payment, your credit will get dinged.
+However, the primary problem with using your credit card to pay these bills is that you will be charged interest on those payments, and it adds up quickly.
+And, if you miss a credit card payment, your credit score will get dinged.
+However, this is a better option than trying to survive without electricity, which can be deadly.

-What’s Going to Happen if I Don’t Pay My Electric Bill?
+What Happens If I Don’t Pay an Electric Bill?

 If you have paid all your other bills on time, this bill will get rolled over into your next bill and a late fee will be tacked on to what you owe.
 If you’ve missed multiple payments, however, not paying your bill now could be dangerous.